 - The City of Olathe's police and fire departments are responsible for administering and/or assisting in a multitude of federal programs.
 In addition, each department is tasked to enforce a number of federal laws and regulations.
-To fulfill those charges as well as their many traditional public safety duties, the departments take advantage of a number of federal programs and initiatives. - ➤ FIRE ACT programs provide direct funding to local fire and EMS departments for training, education, and specialized equipment. - > Staffing for Adequate Fire and Emergency Response Act (SAFER) assists local fire departments in meeting adequate staffing levels.
+To fulfill those charges as well as their many traditional public safety duties, the departments take advantage of a number of federal programs and initiatives. - > FIRE ACT programs provide direct funding to local fire and EMS departments for training, education, and specialized equipment. - Staffing for Adequate Fire and Emergency Response Act (SAFER) assists local fire departments in meeting adequate staffing levels. - ➤ Local Law Enforcement Block Grant (LLEBG) enables cities to improve public safety services under the previous allocation formulas. - ➤ BJA Edward Byrne Grant provides for police equipment that cannot be obtained through local revenues. - > BJA Ballistic Vest Program (BVP) supports replacement of police vests. - Community Oriented Policing Services (COPS) program supports community policing efforts and additional transitional funding to help communities absorb the long-term cost of COPS funded officers and programs. - The City supports re-evaluating new formulas that have redirected money to other areas.

-- ➤ Local Law Enforcement Block Grant (LLEBG) enables cities to improve public safety services under the previous allocation formulas. - ➤ BJA Edward Byrne Grant provides for police equipment that cannot be obtained through local revenues. - > BJA Ballistic Vest Program (BVP) supports replacement of police vests. - Community Oriented Policing Services (COPS) program supports community policing efforts and additional transitional funding to help communities absorb the long-term cost of COPS funded officers and programs. - The City supports re-evaluating new formulas that have redirected money to other areas. - The City believes the federal government should honor its commitment to the Asset Forfeiture Program.
+- The City believes the federal government should honor its commitment to the Asset Forfeiture Program.
 The program uses a portion of seized assets to reimburse local law enforcement agencies costs from partnering with federal agencies.
-As part of the 2015 budget, revenue in that fund was hijacked, and the city is unaware of any plan to restore that funding.
-The City of Olathe currently has \$871, 858.76 in reimbursement pending.
 The City believes this partnership is critical to federal law enforcement.
-However, local governments cannot afford to participate without financial reimbursement. - The City has concerns about federal immigration enforcement initiatives that require additional local enforcement without corresponding financial assistance.
+However, local governments cannot afford to participate without financial reimbursement.
+The City is currently owed more than \$159,000 from cases going back nearly 10 years. - The City has concerns about federal immigration enforcement initiatives that require additional local enforcement without corresponding financial assistance.
 The City supports meaningful immigration reform with strong consideration and inclusion of local interests and impacts. - The City calls on the federal government to recognize local governments as key players in homeland security.
 The City supports the First Responder initiative that would provide direct homeland security funding to local governments.
 The City supports efforts to ensure funds directed to states are filtered down to first responders and efforts to ensure funds for regional public safety interoperability, especially with regard to communications and information sharing. - The City supports maintaining smaller metropolitan areas such as Kansas City inclusion in the Urban Area Security Initiative. - While the City does not have specific programs providing care for those with mental health challenges and typically does not advocate for programs outside its scope of services, the lack of adequate mental heath treatment at the state and county level is creating an ever-growing unfunded mandate for local governments such as Olathe.
 In large part due to this gap, the City incurs significant cost in time and resources confronting this challenge.
 The City supports adequate federal funding to the appropriate levels of government as well as accountability for the use of those funds.